nerdbond/fire/contributing.md

 - tags/categories (1 or 2 key tags to organize the content according to the themes)
 - link (to the original article or post)

+You would **download each image and video**, and make a record of it in a spreadsheet, that's pretty much it.

 ### Downloading Images and Videos

 It is important to download the images and videos, so we can create a more permanent record.
 Here are some example sites for downloading images and videos from social media sites: